 Once you can follow longer-form authentic audio materials, a whole world of fascinating French culture opens up.

-This post is dedicated to the very best podcasts and other audio sources that I’ve discovered after nearly a decade of life in Paris, listening to whatever I could find (and especially what French friends have recommended) as I walked to work (or just did the dishes) in the most gorgeous city on earth.
+This post is dedicated to the very best podcasts and audio sources that I’ve discovered after nearly a decade of life in Paris, listening to whatever I could find as I walked to work (or just did the dishes) in the most gorgeous city on earth.

 The Advantages of Using Authentic French Audio Materials

 Listening is an integral part of language learning, and listening to authentic material will only boost this skill faster.
 Here are some advantages of listening to authentic French audio:

 The main advantage of authentic audio material is that you’re getting real, current French as it is actually used—not stuffy, academic confabulations that you’d see only in a textbook.

 Another factor that is relevant here is motivation.
 If you’re listening to a smart, enlightening French podcast on a topic you love, you’re going to have more fun, be more motivated to continue, and also be more motivated to care for and improve your French.
 And that’s because you’re genuinely adding something useful to your life.

 Learning French from real-world audio sources enhances retention, both because you’re more likely to remember and reuse vocabulary about things that interest you, and because you’ll have a more accurate understanding of a new word and how it’s actually used.

 The Best Strategies for Learning from Authentic French Audio